 Ever wondered how the TZe tape works and what it looks like inside?
 It would be a shame to waste a TZe tape just to take it apart for one short moment.
 Don’t worry, I’ll do it so you don’t have to.

 It was a little tricky to take apart carefully.
 There were quite a few little clips to undo and prise open.
-I showed this to the sales team here at Advanced Labelling and they all found it very interesting.
+I showed this to the sales team here at Labelzone and they all found it very interesting.

 Getting it to print while open was a little tricky.
 I had to cut a couple of parts of the top casing to act as supports for the overlaminate and a couple of rollers near where it’s laminated.
 Doing this did result in a small injury* but I’m okay so all is good.
 After some playing and a few labels printed I managed to produce the below video.
 If you have any questions, comments or requests please feel free to contact me using the contact form.